Students in science lab

 Western New England University has partnered with the prestigious New England Center for Children to offer the Master of Science in Applied Behavior Analysis, which prepares students to meet the Behavior Analysis Certification Board (BACB) requirements for taking the exam to become Board Certified Behavior Analysts.

-Students have written multiple publications from their doctoral program requirements as well as design, execute, and present research in a variety of areas.
+Students have written multiple publications from their doctoral program requirements as well as designed, executed, and presented research in a variety of areas.

 College of Arts and Sciences News